fusioncharts/dev_centre_docs/getting-started/plain-javascript/setting-data-source-using-url.md

     dataFormat: 'xmlurl',
     dataSource: 'https://static.fusioncharts.com/sample/oilReserves.xml'
 });
 // Render
 chartInstance.render();
 ```

-Render the above chart by following the steps given below:
+The above chart has been rendered using the following steps:

-1. Include the necessary libraries (such as the `fusioncharts` library) and components using `import`.
+1. Included the necessary libraries and components using `import`.
+For example, `fusioncharts` library, etc.

-2. Store the chart configuration in an XML object.
+2. Stored the chart configuration in an XML object.
 In the XML object:
-    * Set the chart type to `column2d`.
-Find the complete list of chart types with their respective aliases [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+    * The chart type has been set to `column2d`.
+Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
-    * Set the width and the height of the chart in pixels.
+    * The width and height of the chart has been set in pixels.

 3. To set the datasource using URL:
-    * Set the value of `dataFormat` to **jsonurl**.
+    * The value of the `dataFormat` has been set to **jsonurl**.
-    * Set a static URL to `dataSource`, to render the above chart.
+    * A static URL has been set to `dataSource` to render the above chart.

 4. Add a container (instance) for the chart.